-3.3.8 Analyte properties
+3.3.7 Analyte properties

-You can see the properties of each analyte in the data sheet by choosing Data $\rightarrow$ Analyte Properties and selecting a class.
+You can see the properties of each analyte in the data sheet by choosing Data $\rightarrow$ Analyte Properties.
 The "Description" and "Source" fields can be set directly from the properties sheet; other fields are set in the thermo data, or from the Edit User Analytes or Edit User equations dialogs.
 To return to the data sheet, use the $\times$ button on the right.